-Comprehensive Income
+Comprehensive Income (Loss)

-The Statement of Financial Accounting Standards No. 130 (SFAS 130), "Reporting Comprehensive Income," establishes standards for reporting and display of comprehensive income.
-Comprehensive income includes charges or credits to equity that did not result from transactions with shareholders.
+Statement of Financial Accounting Standards No. 130 (SFAS 130), "Reporting Comprehensive Income (Loss)," establishes standards for reporting and display of comprehensive income.
+Comprehensive income (loss) includes all changes in the equity of an enterprise that results from transactions and other economic events of the period other than transactions with shareholders.
 SFAS No. 130 became effective during 1998.
 The Company's only component of "other comprehensive income (loss)" is unrealized gain (loss) on short-term securities available-for-sale.